ozakary/data-C60_ML/README.md

 1. Dataset preparation for the three MLIP models:
    i.
 Configuration generation using semi-empirical MD simulations. ([directory](./dftb-md/))
    ii.
 DFT calculations of the generated SE-MD configurations for training the three MLIP models. ([directory](./dft_calculations_nep/))
+   iii.
+Dataset format of the MLIP models. ([directory](./nep-ml_dataset/))
-2. Example of training, validation, and testing processes for a MLIP model using NEP3 architecture. ([directory](./nep-ml_model/))
+3. Example of training, validation, and testing processes for a MLIP model using NEP3 architecture. ([directory](./nep-ml_model/))
-3. Machine learning-assisted path-integral MD simulations. ([directory](./pimd_simulations/))
+4. Machine learning-assisted path-integral MD simulations. ([directory](./pimd_simulations/))
-4. Dataset preparation for the NMR-ML model:
+5. Dataset preparation for the NMR-ML model:
    i.
 Configuration generation using semi-empirical MD simulations. ([directory](./dftb-md/))
    ii.
 DFT calculations for the NMR-ML model. ([directory](./dft_calculations_schnet/))
    iii.
 Dataset format for the NMR-ML model. ([directory](./nmr-ml_dataset/))
-5. Training, validation, and testing processes for the NMR-ML model using SchNet architecture on NMR magnetic shielding parameters, including the skew, span, and σ<sub>iso</sub>. ([directory](./nmr-ml_model/))
+6. Training, validation, and testing processes for the NMR-ML model using SchNet architecture on NMR magnetic shielding parameters, including the skew, span, and σ<sub>iso</sub>. ([directory](./nmr-ml_model/))
-6. Prediction of NMR isotropic magnetic shielding values, σ<sub>iso</sub>, from the pre-trained NMR-ML model. ([directory](./nmr-ml_prediction/))
+7. Prediction of NMR isotropic magnetic shielding values, σ<sub>iso</sub>, from the pre-trained NMR-ML model. ([directory](./nmr-ml_prediction/))
-7. Python scripts and raw numerical data for all figures related to the NMR-ML model included in the main manuscript and the Supporting Information. ([directory](./figures/))
+8. Python scripts and raw numerical data for all figures related to the NMR-ML model included in the main manuscript and the Supporting Information. ([directory](./figures/))

 ## Citations
 If you use this data, please cite the following: